 Chantal speaks on a variety of topics gleaned from her hard-fought, real life experience of successes, failures and lessons learned.

-Do you keep dreaming or do you have courage, get into action, just do it, and be part of the change?
+Do you keep dreaming or do you have LEF and want to take bold and courageous action, and be part of the change?
 Everything is a choice.

 “Chantal Heutink is a powerful lady, who had the courage to follow her dream.